remuslazar/chargev-db/docs/API.md

 }
 ```

+The save operation will do a validation check and throw a 400 error if this fails.
+Else an array of
+all saved records will be returned and also the count of records deleted.

 `DELETE /events`

 Use this endpoint to purge all existing records tagged with your source identifier.
 This means, this commend will